Yes, you can! In fact, every member of LinkedIn can request a data file download of their LinkedIn history for free regardless of membership level.

 Phone Numbers: Phone numbers you’ve included in your LinkedIn account.

-1. Move your cursor over your profile photo at the top right of your homepage and select “Privacy & Settings.”
+- Click the Me icon (your photo) at the top right of your homepage and select “Privacy & Settings.”